Park Ji-sung: Style of play

 Park received much acclaim at Manchester United for his speed, off-the-ball movement, work rate and energy, which saw him deployed all over the midfield, including in the middle of the pitch, in a holding role, in a box-to-box role or on either wing, where he operated as a defensive winger, incessantly pressing the opponent players.
 He was also capable of playing as an attacking midfielder, or even in a more advanced role as a second striker on occasion.
 Moreover, Park was known as a big game player, as he was often used by Sir Alex Ferguson in big league games or European games where there was an extra emphasis on defensive work.
 Ferguson once claimed that Park was one of the few players in the world capable of marking Lionel Messi.

 In his 2013 autobiography, I Think, Therefore I Play, Italian midfielder Andrea Pirlo wrote that Park, who was deployed to man-mark him in matches for both PSV and Manchester United in the Champions League, was the one player that he could not get the better of.
 Pirlo wrote of Park, "The midfielder must have been the first nuclear-powered South Korean in history, in the sense that he rushed about the pitch at the speed of an electron."

 In May 2020, former teammate Wayne Rooney said that Park was as important to the Manchester United side of 2006–2009 as he and Cristiano Ronaldo were, commenting: "It's crazy but if you mentioned Cristiano Ronaldo to a 12-year-old, they would immediately say, 'Yeah, he was a brilliant player for Manchester United.'
 But if you said 'Ji-sung Park' they may not know who he was.
 Yet all of us who played with Park know he was almost as important to our success.
 That's because of what Park gave to the collective and I want to talk about teams.
 They – not stars – are the most important thing in sport.
 People say our United team had all these great players.
 In reality our biggest strength was as a pure counterattacking machine.
 We would sit back in our shape, win the ball and just go.
 Park or Fletch [Darren Fletcher] – or both – were always involved.
 They were vital to us.
 Players like me, Ronaldo, Tevez got the headlines but they [Park and Fletcher] were as important as us if not more, because of what they did for the team.
 We knew that inside the dressing room — and also that because they were so good at sacrificing themselves, their actual individual quality was often overlooked."

-In a promotional video for the Amazon Prime documentary Sir Alex Ferguson: Never Give In (2021), Ferguson said that not substituting Park on at half-time of the 2011 Champions League final against Barcelona was "a mistake" and that, had he put Park in specifically to man-mark Lionel Messi, he believed they would have won that game.
+In a promotional video for the Amazon Prime documentary Sir Alex Ferguson: Never Give In (2021), Ferguson said that not changing Park's role in the second half of the 2011 Champions League final against Barcelona was "a mistake" and that, had he chose Park to specifically to man-mark Lionel Messi, they would have won that game.